 We are committed to making sustainable, environmentally-friendly decisions which benefit our school community and set a good example for students.

-Here are some of our current sustainability initiatives
+Here are some examples of our recent sustainability initiatives:

-From biodiversity planting in our school grounds to planting new trees as part of the Woodland Trust’s Big Climate Fightback project and promoting the use of insect and solitary bee boxes – we have a range of activities underway to support nature across our grounds.
+- Increasing biodiversity on our school grounds through bee-friendly planting schemes and adding new trees as part of the Woodland Trust’s Big Climate Fightback project and promoting the use of insect and solitary bee boxes

-We encourage students to travel to school using public transport or by bicycle.
+We also encourage students to travel to school using public transport or by bicycle.

 Cycling to school